saif-emara/ALzheimer-Disease-Augmented/README.md

 Alzheimer's Disease Classifier
 A Python AI project that classifies the severity of Alzheimer’s disease from MRI images using a CNN and SHAP for explainable predictions.
 The project predicts four levels:
-🟢 MildDemented – Beginner
+🟢 VeryMildDemented – Very mild cognitive decline
-🟡 ModerateDemented – Amateur
+🟡 MildDemented – Mild cognitive decline
-🟠 NonDemented – Pro / Healthy
+🟠 ModerateDemented – Moderate cognitive decline
-🔴 VeryMildDemented – High
+🔴 NonDemented – Healthy

 💡 Features
 - CNN architecture with 2 convolutional blocks + global average pooling